Skip to main content

 • A Portfolio with 16 weeks’ preparation time and a final examination piece to be made in a three-hour examination time.
 Students must explore the topic through research drawing and photography, painting and printmaking to produce a final work

-Methods of assessment: Coursework comprises 50% of the total marks.
-The examination is worth 50% of the total marks, and conducted over 14 weeks.
+Methods of assessment: 50% coursework and an examination worth 50%.
 Students are required to produce a portfolio no more than two A1 boards.
-The final piece of work to be produced for this portfolio will be created in the three-hour examination time at the end of the senior academic year.
+The final piece of work to be produced for this portfolio will be created in the three-hour examination time at the end of the academic year.

 Special equipment and costs: Students are required to purchase an Art pack and a workbook.